 We develop this program since 2008 for our teaching at the school Telecom Nancy for our students, that later become IT and CS engineers.
 We use this tool in several units of our curriculum, for a total of over 30h of practical labs (that are all included in the released version).
 This greatly increase the motivation of our students, allowing us to cover a much wider spectrum of topics than before the PLM introduction.

-You can download the program as jar archive from here: plm-2 3.jar.
-Afterward, you can run it with
+You can download the program as jar archive from here: plm-2 4 9.jar.
+Double-click on the archive file to run it, or type the following in a console.

 The environment should be rather self-contained, with all the important information directly in the program itself.
 So just give it a spin!
 You only need a Java runtime for that.